Houston's own River Walk? See what's going up along Buffalo Bayou

-HOUSTON, Texas (KTRK) -- Thursday marks the official groundbreaking for a 150-acre retail and housing development along Houston's Buffalo Bayou in Fifth Ward.
+HOUSTON, Texas (KTRK) -- Long ignored and often forgotten, an empty site along Houston's Buffalo Bayou in Fifth Ward is being reimagined by a 150-acre development called East River.

-The site, known as East River, will be similar to projects like City Centre at I-10 and the West Sam Houston Tollway.
+It is a project that will be similar to City Centre at I-10 and the West Sam Houston Tollway.

 The new, multi-million dollar development will be a mix of retail, living spaces and offices with access to walking trails along Buffalo Bayou.

+Right now, bee hives are probably the busiest spot at East River right now, but work on the 150-acre site is about to begin in earnest.

-Thursday's groundbreaking kicks off the first of four phases of a project designed to bring a flurry of activity to the area.
+Groundbreaking should happen this summer for the first of four phases of what will be a mixed-use retail, shopping and living space.

 "We are really focused on creating a very walkable, inviting, outdoor environment in all our project.
-There will also be 360 multi-family units," Anna Deans with Houston-based developers Midway said in May.
+There will also be 360 multi-family units," said Anna Deans with Houston-based developers Midway.

 WATCH: The Nickel serves tasty burgers and po-boys to Fifth Ward community